Table of contents

 Mixins are a way to reuse a class's code in multiple class hierarchies without creating a separate class inheritance chain for each use case.
 In programming, a mixin is a class that contains methods or properties that can be included in another class without having to inherit from that class.

-In Dart, mixins are created by defining a class that extends the Object class and contains the methods or properties that will be reused.
-Then, instead of inheriting from that class, another class can include the mixin by using the with keyword followed by the mixin class's name.
+class and contains the methods or properties that will be reused.
+Then, instead of inheriting from that class, another class can include the mixin by using the with

-For example, suppose we have a class called Animal with some common properties and methods shared by different types of animals:
+with some common properties and methods shared by different types of animals:

 class Animal {